 Mushrooms contain both soluble and insoluble fiber.
 But, they consist mostly of insoluble fiber.
 Actually, they’re about 90% insoluble and only 10% soluble fiber.[4]

-Insoluble fiber doesn’t dissolve in water.
-It absorbs water, making the stool softer, helping defecation.
-On the other hand, soluble fiber dissolves in water, turning to a gel.
+On the other hand, soluble fiber dissolves in water, turning into a gel.
 It slows down digestion and has satiating effects.
 Hence, it supports weight loss.

 Furthermore, mushrooms are rich in beta-glucan.
 Beta-glucan is a type of soluble fiber with many health benefits.
 Other common foods rich in beta-glucan are oats, barley, and seaweed.